erigontech/diagnostics/README.md

 Since version 2.43.0, Erigon nodes write logs by default with `INFO` level into `<datadir>/logs` directory, there is log rotation.
 Using diagnostics system, these logs can be looked at and downloaded to the operator's computer.
 Viewing the logs is one of the most frequent requests of the operator to the user, and it makes sense to make this process much more convenient and efficient.
-The corresponding code in Erigon is in the file `diagnostics/log_access.go`.
+The corresponding code in Erigon is in the file `internal/erigon_node/erigon_client.go`.
 Note that the codes does not give access to any other files in the file system, only to the directory dedicated to the logs.
-The code on the side of the diagnostics system is spread across files `cmd/ui_handler.go` (invocation of `processLogPart` and `transmitLogFile` functions), `cmd/logs.go`, `assets/template/session.html` (html template, the part where the button `Fetch Logs` is defined with the javascript handler), `assets/script/session.js` (function `fetchContent`), `assets/template/log_list.html` (html template for the content fetched by the `fetchContent` javascript function and inserted into the HTML div element), `assets/template/log_read.html` (html template for the buttons `Head`, `Tail` and `Clear` with the invocations of `fetchLogPart` and `clearLog` javascript functions, as well as construction of the
+The code on the side of the diagnostics system is spread across files `api/ui_handler.go` (invocation of `LogTail`, `LogHead`, `LogList` and `LogDownload` methods), `internal/erigon_node/erigon_client.go`, `assets/template/session.html` (html template, the part where the button `Fetch Logs` is defined with the javascript handler), `assets/script/session.js` (function `fetchContent`), `assets/template/log_list.html` (html template for the content fetched by the `fetchContent` javascript function and inserted into the HTML div element), `assets/template/log_read.html` (html template for the buttons `Head`, `Tail` and `Clear` with the invocations of `fetchLogPart` and `clearLog` javascript functions, as well as construction of the
 HTML link that activates the download of a log file).
-The download of a log file is implemented by the `transmitLogFile` function inside `cmd/logs.go`.
+The download of a log file is implemented by the `transmitLogFile` function inside `internal/erigon_client.go`.

 ![logs](/_images/logs.png)